liu-bioinfo-lab/scHiCTools/README.md

   you are going to use with a Python dict. e.g. {'chr1': 150000000, 'chr2': 130000000, 'chr3': 200000000}
   - resolution (int): the resolution to separate genome into bins.
   If using .hic file format, the given resolution must match with the resolutions in .hic file.
   - keep_n_strata (None or int): only store contacts within n strata near the diagonal.
-Default: None.
+Default: 10.
   If 'None', it will not store strata
   - store_full_map (bool): whether store full contact maps in numpy matrices or scipy sparse matrices，If False, it will save memory.